-gnutar The libarchive(3) library can read most GNU-format tar archives.
+- gnutar The libarchive(3) library can read GNU-format tar archives.
 It currently supports the most popular GNU extensions, including modern long filename and linkname support, as well as atime and ctime data.
 The libarchive library does not support multi-volume archives, nor the old GNU long filename format.
-It can read GNU sparse file entries, including the new POSIX-based formats.

-The libarchive(3) library can write GNU tar format, including long filename and linkname support, as well as atime and ctime data.

-pax The libarchive(3) library can read and write POSIX-compliant pax interchange format archives.
+It can read GNU sparse file entries, including the new POSIX-based formats, but cannot write GNU sparse file entries. - pax The libarchive(3) library can read and write POSIX-compliant pax interchange format archives.
 Pax interchange format archives are an extension of the older ustar format that adds a separate entry with additional attributes stored as key/value pairs immediately before each regular entry.
 The presence of these additional entries is the only difference between pax interchange format and the older ustar format.
 The extended attributes are of unlimited length and are stored as UTF-8 Unicode strings.
 Keywords defined in the standard are in all lowercase; vendors are allowed to define custom keys by preceding them with the vendor name in all uppercase.
 When writing pax archives, libarchive uses many of the SCHILY keys defined by Joerg Schilling's "star" archiver and a few LIBARCHIVE keys.
 The libarchive library can read most of the SCHILY keys and most of the GNU keys introduced by GNU tar.
 It silently ignores any keywords that it does not understand.